 Most businesses get their credit card receivables financing cash within one or two days, but it can sometimes take as long as two weeks.

 Since the loan is secured with future credit card sales, your credit score is less important with credit card receivables financing than other financing types.
 Business owners with credit scores as low as 500 have gotten approved.
-However, your credit score will impact the amount you can get and the fee you pay.
+However, your credit score will impact the amount you can borrow and the fee you pay.

 If you have little or no balance on your business credit card and a relatively low interest rate, it might be better to use your credit card because repayment is more flexible.
 Using your business credit card can benefit you if you have one that gives you rewards like cashback or travel credits.
 However, if you need more than your card's available credit limit or your card has a very high interest rate, you should look into credit card receivables financing.